EkeMinusYou/ogpmd.nvim/.roo/rules/CODING_STYLE.md

 ## Imports

 - **Remove Unused Imports**: Ensure that all imported modules, classes, functions, or variables are actually used within the file.
 Remove any imports that are no longer necessary.
 Commenting out unused imports is not sufficient; they should be completely deleted.
+- **Use `deno.jsonc` for Dependency Management**: Always manage dependencies through the `imports` field in `deno.jsonc`.
+Do not import dependencies directly using URLs or file paths in the code.
+- **Update `deno.jsonc` for Changes**: When adding or updating dependencies, use commands like `deno add <dependency>` or manually edit `deno.jsonc` to reflect the changes.
+Ensure the lock file (`deno.lock`) is updated accordingly if necessary.
+- **Import via Aliases**: In your code, always import dependencies using the aliases defined in `deno.jsonc`.

 ## Comments